 Several years had passed since Megan last returned to her hometown.
-Her family moved away when she was in middle school, and until today, she’d had little reason to return.
+Her family moved away when she was in middle school and, until this weekend, she’d had little reason to return.

-Tomorrow was the wedding day of her cousin Maureen, and she was one of her six bridesmaids.
+Her cousin Maureen was getting married and she was one of her six bridesmaids.
 She and Maureen, born three months apart and both an only child, had been inseparable growing up.
-With the exception of the popular Internet social media known as Facebook, they had kept in touch very little over the last several years.
+However, with the exception of the popular Internet social media known as Facebook, they had kept in touch very little over the last several years.

 The instant the plane came to a halt outside the small airport almost everyone aboard jumped up from their seats.
 Doors popped open as these hurried passengers grabbed their carry-on bags and other belongings from the bins overhead.
-Megan remained in her seat near the back of the plane, preferring to wait for the door of the plane to be opened and the crowd filling the narrow aisle could make their way toward the exit.
+Megan remained in her seat near the back of the plane, preferring to wait for the door of the plane to open and the crowd filling the narrow aisle could make their way toward that exit.

-She was in no rush, dreading the events ahead of her this evening and tomorrow, events where she would be surrounded by people she either didn’t know or didn’t remember.
+She was in no rush, dreading the events ahead of her this evening and the next day, events where she would be surrounded by people she either didn’t know or didn’t remember.
 She would be the outsider.

 She cursed her dear cousin under her breath.
 Did Maureen really need a sixth bridesmaid?
 What?
 Five wasn’t enough?
 Did her cousin feel some weird family obligation to include her?
 Why hadn’t she simply declined Maureen’s invitation?